 I leave and amble through the streets of the Lower East Side.
 I call my mom; she doesn’t answer.
 She’s home, surrounded by her plants, declining the call.
 I walk to the Hua Mei garden in Chinatown where sometimes they hang dozens of antique cages filled with songbirds for sale.
 There are no birds this evening, though, only teens playing soccer and a slow-motion tai chi class.
 I stop at a bodega and pick out a pitiful, white orchid—my first credit card is declined, but the second goes through.
 I’m a little proud as I carry it home, up the stairs, and place it in the last parallelogram of sunlight on my windowsill.

-JON LOFT is pursuing an MFA in fiction at UNCW.
+JON ELOFSON is pursuing an MFA in fiction at UNCW.
 He grew up in Rhode Island and studied neuroscience at Brown University.
 A winner of the 2021 AWP Intro Journals Project, he has work forthcoming in Hayden's Ferry Review and Pleiades.
 Outside of writing, he's a crossword enthusiast and an alto saxophonist.